-Each version of Windows operating system is packed with tens of programs and many of them are under Accessories or Windows Accessories folder.
-The Windows Accessories folder can be easily accessed by opening Start menu, and then clicking All apps.
+Each version of the Windows operating system is packed with tens of programs, and many of them are under Accessories or Windows Accessories folder.
+The Windows Accessories folder can be easily accessed by opening the Start menu and then scrolling down the apps list.
 The Windows Accessories folder appears towards the end.

 With default settings, the Windows Accessories folder includes Character Map, Internet Explorer, Math Input Panel, Notepad, Paint, Remote Desktop Connection, Snipping Tool, Steps Recorder (Problem Steps Recorder), Sticky Notes, Windows Fax and Scan, Windows Journal, WordPad, and XPS Viewer programs.